 T ED407.
-Assessment & Evaluation (3).
+Assessment & Evaluation (2).

 The evaluation of goals, objectives, and testing techniques; creation of teacher-made tests and interpretation of standardized tests; recording and reporting test results; the use of test results in planning.
-(Prerequisite: T ED330 or T ED340).
-Spring.
+(Co-requisite: T ED400).
+Fall, Spring.